Before, I took my coffee sweet — now I like it black.

 Is there something unchanging beneath all that moves?

-Or are you just what you are in the moment?
+Or are you simply what you are in this moment—

-Or are you who you were in the past — or who you will become in the future?
+not who you were or who you will be?

 Who are you?